EI-CoreBioinformatics/eirepeat/README.md

-                        Wait given seconds if an output file of a job is not present after the job finished (default: 120) --no_posting          Use this flag if you are testing and do not want to post comments to JIRA tickets (default: False) --verbose             Verbose mode for debugging (default: False) -np, --dry_run        Dry run (default: False)
+                        Wait given seconds if an output file of a job is not present after the job finished (default: 120) --no_posting          Use this flag if you are testing and do not want to post comments to JIRA tickets (default: False) --verbose             Verbose mode for debugging (default: False) -x, --exclude_hosts   Enable excluding a specific list of hosts specified in the --hpc_config 'exclude' section (default: False)
+  -np, --dry_run        Dry run (default: False)
 ```